Rhizomelic chondrodysplasia punctata

 Rhizomelic chondrodysplasia punctata is a rare developmental brain disorder characterized by abnormally short arms and legs (rhizomelia), seizures, recurrent respiratory tract infections and congenital cataracts.

-The cause is a genetic mutation that results in low levels of plasmalogens, which are substances used in many ways throughout the body.
+The cause is a genetic mutation that results in low levels of plasmalogens, which are a type of lipid found in cell membranes throughout the body, but whose function is not known.

 Signs and symptoms

 Rhizomelic chondrodysplasia punctata has the following symptoms: